Enhancements

 Timing and Operational Impact

-Construction is expected to begin in 2024 and last approximately two years.
-The enhancement project will be delivered in phases to minimize disruption to tenants and visitors.
+Construction is expected to begin in 2025 and will be delivered in phases to minimize disruption to tenants and visitors.
 The Ferry Building Marketplace will be open, and the Foodwise Farmers Market will continue operating throughout construction.